Ghastly2001/API-mailchimp-db/README.md

 console.log("server is up and started @3k");
 }

+Make sure to create a file in the same folder of your project named "Procfile" then open it in code . then add

+=> web: node app.js

+in that file that's it !!!

 Then go to hyper terminal and add following commands:
 => git init
 => git add .